ryanfilkins97/NodeToDo/README.md

 # NodeToDo
 A To-Do List built to learn more about Node, Express, and MongoDB.
-Built as an exploration for CS4830.
+It was built as an exploration for CS4830.